nus-cs2030s/2425-s2/docs/pyq/py2-query.md

 ## Instructions to grab Practice PE Question:

-1. Accept the practice question [here](https://classroom.github.com/a/TGiE9pXd)
+1. Accept the repo on GitHub Classroom (see Canvas for the link)
 2. Log into the PE nodes and run `~cs2030s/get py2` to get the practice question.
 3. There is no submission script